gilfranciscarillo/hris/README.md

 12. Email message with clean format using html and link to display the details of the response
 13. Login filter and page access check
 14. Basic navigation
-15. Common user authentication and authorization features
+15. Common user authentication and authorization features<br />
     a.
-Login
+Login<br />
     b.
 Login magic link - Will send an email for a login link.
-Email should exists in the db.
+Email should exists in the db.<br />
     c.
-Remember me
+Remember me<br />
     d.
 Register